chapel-lang/chapel/test/release/examples/primers/chplvis/chplvis.rst

   initial data is number of tasks for locales and number of communications calls for the communication links.
-For locales, one can select number of tasks, CPU time at the locale, clock time or concurrrency at the locale.
+For locales, one can select number of tasks, CPU time at the locale, clock time or concurrency at the locale.
 Clock time is normally very close to equal across all locales.
 For the communication links, one can select number of communications or size of data sent.</li>